daisvke/ft_linear_regression/README.md

 # ft_linear_regression

+## Linear Regression
+Linear regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
+It assumes that there is a linear relationship between the input features and the output target.
+This technique is widely used in various fields, including economics, biology, engineering, and social sciences, for predictive modeling and data analysis.

+### Key Concepts
+    * Dependent Variable (Target): The variable we are trying to predict or explain (e.g., house prices).

+    * Independent Variables (Features): The variables used to predict the dependent variable (e.g., square footage, number of bedrooms).

+    * Linear Relationship: The relationship is represented by a linear equation of the form:<br />
+    `y=b0​+b1​x1​+b2​x2​+...+bn​xn​+ϵ`<br /><br />

+    Where:<br />
+        - y is the predicted value.
+        - b0​ is the y-intercept.
+        - b1​,b2​,...,bn​ are the coefficients for each independent variable.
+        - x1​,x2​,...,xn​ are the independent variables.
+        - ϵ is the error term.

 ## Description
 This project implements a simple linear regression with a single feature - in this case, the mileage of the car.<br />